Alessandra

 Notable People Named Alessandra

-Alessandra Olivia Toreson, also known as Alessandra Torresani, is an American actress recognized for her roles in Caprica and The Big Bang Theory.
+Alessandra Torresani is an American actress known for playing Zoe Graystone on Caprica and Claire on The Big Bang Theory.

-Alessandra Celletti is an Italian mathematician known for her research in dynamical systems, KAM theory, and celestial mechanics.
+Alessandra Celletti is an Italian mathematician known for work in dynamical systems, KAM theory, and celestial mechanics, with degrees from La Sapienza and ETH Zurich.

-Alessandra Carbone is an Italian mathematician and computer scientist, known for her work as a professor at Pierre and Marie Curie University and her leadership in the laboratory of computational and quantitative biology.
+Alessandra Carbone is an Italian mathematician and computer scientist, a professor at Pierre and Marie Curie University and head of its computational and quantitative biology lab since 2009.

 Carmen Teresa Lopez